boostorg/leaf/example/readme.md

 # Example Programs Using LEAF to Handle Errors

 * [print_file](./print_file): This directory contains several versions of a trivial program which takes a file name on the command line and prints it.
-Each version uses a different error handling implementaiton.
+Each version uses a different error handling implementation.

 * [try_capture_all_result.cpp](https://github.com/boostorg/leaf/blob/master/example/try_capture_all_result.cpp?ts=4): Shows how to transport error objects between threads in a `leaf::result<T>` object without using exception handling.
 * [try_capture_all_exceptions.cpp](https://github.com/boostorg/leaf/blob/master/example/try_capture_all_exceptions.cpp?ts=4): Shows how to transport error objects between threads in a `leaf::result<T>` object using exception handling.